 Social anxiety, also referred to as social phobia, involves the irrational fear of being judged negatively by others or a fear of social humiliation.
 It is not just a matter of being shy in a social setting, but rather intense feelings of anxiety that are so strong it can result in the same symptoms as a panic attack.
 According to the Anxiety and Depression Association of America, about 15 million adults in the U.S. suffer from social anxiety disorder.

 Social anxiety has the effect of limiting one’s potential in achieving personal goals.
 Due to the intense fear associated with public appearances, social anxiety causes the individual to avoid situations that are performance or competition-related, or may limit exposure to social settings that would benefit them professionally, such as networking, attending conferences, even the office Christmas party.

-Treating social anxiety disorder is absolutely possible, but requires a skilled therapist who employs cognitive behavioral therapy (CBT) as the basis of treatment.
+Treating social anxiety disorder is absolutely possible, but requires a skilled therapist who employs cognitive-behavioral therapy (CBT) as the basis of treatment.
 CBT allows the individual to examine their irrational thoughts and behaviors associated with the social situations, and to replace these dysfunctional responses with new, healthy responses.
-The techniques taught by the therapist need to be practiced consistently until they eventually become habit.
+The techniques taught by the therapist need to be practiced consistently until they eventually become a habit.

 Symptoms of Social Anxiety